fiifijackson/OCTA-ReVA/README.md

 ![image](https://github.com/fiifijackson/OCTA-ReVA/assets/75156845/759be7e8-fbf1-49a2-9221-01f265105e06)\
 Intermediate images.
 A) Original OCTA image.
 B) Binarized vessel map.
 C) Skeletonized vessel map.
 D) Vessel perimeter map.

+## Installation
+The OCTA-ReVA toolbox is available in two installer formats:

+**Full Installer (Recommended)**: Includes all necessary MATLAB runtime libraries.
+Best for users without an internet connection or who do not have MATLAB installed.\
+  **Download:** [Link to Full Installer]\
+  **Installation Steps:**
+    1. Download the Full Installer.
+    2. Double-click the downloaded file to begin the installation process.
+    3. Follow the on-screen instructions to complete the installation.

+**Basic Installer:** Requires an active internet connection to download MATLAB runtime libraries during installation.
+Suitable for users with MATLAB already installed or with internet access.
+  **Download:** [Link to Basic Installer] **Installation Steps:**
+    1. Download the Basic Installer.
+    2. Double-click the downloaded file to begin the installation process.
+    3. The installer will prompt you to download the MATLAB runtime if not already installed.
+Follow the on-screen instructions to complete both the runtime and software installation.
+For both installations, ensure that your system meets the required specifications listed in the system requirements section of this documentation.
+After installation, you can launch OCTA-ReVA via the desktop shortcut or from the start menu.

+If you encounter any issues during installation or usage, please consult the troubleshooting section or contact support.

 ## Usage
 1. Start the OCTA-ReVA Toolbox from the MATLAB command window.
 2. Load OCTA images by specifying the directory containing the images.